Home > Keeping your cool > Better Cooler Airflow: Your Guide to Fixing Hot Spots

 Overcrowded shelves are a primary cause of blocked airflow.
 When you pack products tightly together with no space in between, you’re essentially creating walls that stop cold air in its tracks.
 The items on the outer edges might feel cold, but the ones in the middle won’t get the circulation they need to stay at a safe temperature.
 This not only leads to inconsistent cooling but also puts unnecessary strain on your refrigeration system’s compressor and fans.
 Proper loading practices are about more than just organization; they’re critical for performance.

-Faulty Equipment and Worn Seals
+Don’t Overlook Faulty Parts and Worn Seals

 Sometimes, the problem isn’t how you’ve organized your inventory but the hardware itself.
 Worn-out door seals are a major offender.
 Even a tiny gap can let warm, humid air seep into the cooler, forcing your system to work constantly to remove the extra heat and moisture.
 Failing evaporator fans can also prevent air from circulating effectively, leading to hot spots.
 Regular checks of your equipment are key.
 Catching these issues early is much easier (and cheaper) than dealing with a major breakdown, which is why a professional maintenance plan is so valuable.